Facts v Myths

 REPRODUCTIVE HEALTH

 As for abortion, the Bible says life begins at first breath [Genesis 2:7] and a non-viable fetus does not have rights over a fully formed pregnant adult.
-[Exodus 21] The right to abortion care was supported by even the most conservative branches of Christianity until it became a political organizing tool and turned into a “Christian issue.”
+[Exodus 21] The right to abortion care was supported by the most conservative branches of Christianity until it was turned into a political organizing tool and became a “Christian issue”.

 Women, their doctors, and modern medicine are taking the place of God when it comes to abortion and contraception.